mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "-No, it's fine."
 Fajro interrupted.
 "Go on."

 I straightened my posture and steadied my breathing, scrounging what confidence I could muster.
+"I request that Kipnu goes with me."

+I had crossed a line with the magistrate and he vehemently denied my request.
+"Absolutely not," he said.
+"Beside the fact that he attacked Fajro and may do so again, the justice system of Shaki would be up in arms if I afforded a violent criminal the same respect as a trespasser in earnest.

+"A traveler needs a companion that can be trusted," said Fajro.
+"I respect that.
+But perhaps someone else would make our friend happier."

+I moved to the window to clear my mind, watching the wall stare back at me as I thought of who I could trust the most, who would be adventurous enough to say yes to something so dangerous.
+There was only ever one.

-"I request Jathi um Heiko to go with me.
-I want him to review everything and approve it before I go up."
+"Jathi," I said with hesitation.
+"I want him to review everything and approve it before I go up.

 "Jathi..." said Fajro.
 "And who might that be?"